Open Bible Data Home About News OET Key

 כְּמִגְדַּ֤ל דָּוִיד֙ צַוָּארֵ֔ךְ בָּנ֖וּי לְתַלְפִּיּ֑וֹת

-The woman’s neck is being compared to the tower of David which was a tall fortress built of layers or rows.
-A long neck was considered beautiful in the author’s culture.
-King David built some of his towers of beautiful white marble rock.
-It is probable that this tower was made from white marble rock since this tower is compared to the beauty of the woman’s neck.
-If it would be helpful to your readers, you could explain the basis of this comparison.
-Alternate translation: “Your neck is long and beautiful like the tower of David” or “Your neck is beautiful like the tower of David”
+The writer is saying that the woman’s neck is Like the tower of David which was a tall fortress built of layers or rows.
+A long neck was considered beautiful in the writer’s culture.
+King David built some of his towers of beautiful marble rock.
+It is probable that this tower was made from marble since it is compared to the beauty of the woman’s neck.
+If it would be helpful in your language, you could state that explicitly.
+Alternate translation: [Your neck is long and beautiful like the tower of David] or [Your neck is beautiful like the tower of David]

 Note 2 topic: translate-unknown